-Day 3: Garibaldi Lake to Black Tusk, then back (11 km round-trip; 3 hours 36 minutes)
+Day 3: Garibaldi Lake to Black Tusk, then back (11 km round-trip; 3 hours 36 minutes, breaks not included)

 Our initial goal for the day was to hike to both Black Tusk and Panorama Ridge so we could get back to Vancouver in the early afternoon the next day.
 It was awfully cloudy when we started off at 8:30 am, so we decided to begin with Black Tusk—Panorama Ridge was the hike I was most looking forward to, so I wanted to give the weather a fighting chance.
 The initial switchbacks uphill through the forest changed quickly into the wildflowers of Black Tusk Meadows.
 We were the only ones on the trail and the morning mist blanketing the meadows made it an eerily peaceful hike.
 The trail took us over a few creeks (Parnasus and Mimulus Creeks respectively), a snowfield, and finally to the scorched black rocks comprising the steep slope leading up to Black Tusk.
 According to our map, the peak is a remnant of a large volcano that has mostly eroded away.
 The native people of the area knew it as nq’il’qtens ku skenknap or “seat of thunder,” the home of the mythological thunderbird.
 The clouds were heavy at the top, making it impossible to see how far we were supposed to ascend.
 The rock formation was nowhere in sight and all I kept thinking was, “Is this scree climb even worth it?”
 After 20 or so minutes, we concluded it wasn’t and headed back down.
 Sigh.
 Another viewpoint squandered by crappy weather.
 Panorama Ridge was definitely going to have to wait until the next day.